helia77/tensorview3D/README.md

 For the complete repository (including the 2D version, image-to-tensor library, etc.) visit the [STIM LAB Repository](https://github.com/STIM-Lab/tensor).

 ## Demo
-This demo shows the working experience with the TensorVeiw3D program.
-A tensor field of the Serial block-face scanning electron microscopy (SBF-SEM) data has been loaded to the program, and different tools are applied.
+This demo shows the functionality of the TensorView3D program.
+A tensor field generated from Serial Block-Face Scanning Electron Microscopy (SBF-SEM) data is loaded into the program, where various tools and visualization techniques are applied to the tensor field.

 ![](https://github.com/helia77/tensorview3D/blob/main/Demo/demo.gif)
 ---